Office of the Chief Financial Officer

 Division of Business Process Improvement

-Manages DOL-wide accounting functions, including maintenance and integrity of the Department's general ledger, cash and payroll reconciliation, and administration of the Department's Intra-Governmental payment and Collection System and cancelled check programs.
+Manages DOL-wide accounting operations, including maintenance and integrity of the Department's general ledger, cash and payroll reconciliation, and administration of the Department's Intra-Governmental Payment and Collection System, and cancelled check programs.

 Division of Financial Reporting